alrichardbollans/wcvpy/readme.md

 may not be desriable depending on the specific application.
 Some genera names are shared across family names ( e.g. **Condylocarpus**).
 Therefore when families have not been specified, we don't match submissions to genera where the genera are known to be contained in multiple families.
 Note that this is conservative and will cause some good matches to not be matched.
-Tag= 'autoresolution'
+Tag= 'autoresolution', including _unique if the match to WCVP was unique

 Finally, the resolutions are recompiled and an updated dataframe is returned.
 Submitted names which haven't been matched at any point are output to a csv file for you to check.
 Note that unmatched submissions are